mikegrudic/starforge_tools/docs/source/wiki_pages/transferring_files_without_having_to_be_logged_in.rst

 ---------------------------------------------------

 When moving around large datasets it is useful to keep the transfer going even if you want to log out.
-To do so, start running your usual transfer command:
+Ideally, just use Globus Transfer.
+But if that is not an option, and you are relying upon the standard UNIX file transfer tools, start running your usual transfer command:

 .. code:: bash